 Average time to visit

 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C. The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in Sri Lanka are from December to March for the west and south coasts.

-Call us on 858 523 9000 to start planning your vacation to Tanamera Estate or take a look at our itineraries to the south coast of Sri Lanka
+Call us on south coast of Sri Lankato start planning your vacation to Tanamera Estate or take a look at our itineraries to the

 Tanamera is an exquisite three-bedroom beach villa with a wide beach frontage and luxurious facilities, set on a two-acre estate with mesmerizing views of the Indian Ocean in the fishing village of Thalpe, just 15-minutes from the historic city of Galle.